paked/steel/THOUGHTS.md

     * Recognise errors which are being spewed out and how they are fixed
         * too complex for a multi-language system?
     * give tips to coders if they are coming across certain errors

+## ultron -- the plugin system
+ultron is the system which manages all of the integrations.
+An integration is a piece of code which adds *something* to the home bar.
+As well as this, they have access to the news feed and basic social functions.
+If they define the behaviour, interactions can be made inter-system.

+* RPC model
+    * anything that supports RPC/JSON can be used to make a plugin
+    * out of process?
+* host your own
+    * some sort of connectivity API
+* use ours
+    * we have built some plugins to manage how steel works.
+You can enable or disable them as you wish.